What Is a Grade Beam?

 1. These beams are constructed in any size and shape.
 So, Grade beams are flexible in nature.

 2. These beams are capable to support both the soil before the pour and the concrete during the pour.

 3. They can easily allow the penetration of other materials such as rebars, conduits, pipes, or dowels.

 4. Its installation requires less excavation work that saves time and money

 The necessity of grade beams is not to support significant structural loads directly however it is required to the extent the foundation is deep into the soil.
 The grade beam is reinforced to distribute the weight of a wall to separate foundations and can be used as a combination with spread footing.

 The grade beam is also called the foundation beam.
-It is a beam that is built at earth level mostly used to buildings with piles and to connect pile caps to each other or it can also be explained as reinforced concrete members which are constructed to act as horizontal ties between footings or pile caps.
+It is a beam that is built at earth level mostly used for buildings with piles and to connect pile caps to each other it can also be explained as reinforced concrete members which are constructed to act as horizontal ties between footings or pile caps.